xiaorouji/openwrt-passwall/README.md

 Or download it yourself and put it in the package folder. make after enjoy...

-If you use Luci-19, Please selected the "luci-compat" and "luci-lib-ipkg" after compile
+If you use Luci-19, Please selected the "luci-compat" and "luci-lib-ipkg" before compile